telerik/document-processing-docs/libraries/radpdfprocessing/concepts/colors-and-color-spaces.md

 ### CmykColor

-Represents an CMYK (cyan, magenta, yellow, key) color.
+Represents a CMYK (cyan, magenta, yellow, key) color.
 The CmykColor class was introduced in **Q4 2024** and it exposes the following properties:

 * **C**: The cyan component of the color, a value between 0.0 and 1.0.
 * **M**: The magenta component of the color, a value between 0.0 and 1.0.